 Conclusion

-Why does Alexa make a bing bong noise?
-This was the question we thoroughly covered in this article; to sum up, I suggest you master this distinctive sound, since it takes your smart home experience to another level!
-If you don’t like it as it is, you are always able to tweak sound setting using the Alexa app as mentioned earlier, this way you can be sure that every alert and notification is well-arranged according to your taste!
+Why does Alexa make a bing-bong noise?
+This is the question we thoroughly covered in this article.
+To sum up, mastering this distinctive sound can elevate your smart home experience!
+If you’re not a fan of it, you can always tweak the sound settings using the Alexa app, as mentioned earlier.
+This way, you can make sure every alert and notification is arranged the way you like it!

 FAQs